Bug Out Bag

 When you’re determining your load-out, two extra magazines are probably enough, but that is up to you to decide for yourself.
 Carrying more ammo in your bug out bag will allow you to protect yourself for a longer period of time, but the weight of ammo adds up fast so keep it to the minimum you think will get you by.

 There are many things that we need to consider when we bug out, one of those that is often overlooked is protective gear.
-When I think about the protective gear that makes sense in a BOB I think about gloves, glasses and possibly a dust mask.
+When I think about the protective gear that makes sense in a BOB I think about gloves, glasses and possibly an N95 mask.

 A plate carrier or body armor may seem like a good idea, but unless you have a very specific threat that you need to counter, I would stay away from something as heavy as body armor.